guardian/dotcom-rendering/dotcom-rendering/README.md

 ### Running instructions

-Clone the repo, run `yarn` in the root, then CD into the `dotcom-rendering` subdirectory -
+Clone the repo, run `pnpm install --frozen-lockfile` in the root, then CD into the `dotcom-rendering` subdirectory -

 ```
 $ git clone git@github.com:guardian/dotcom-rendering.git